Walvis Basin PEL 37

 Pancontinental has interpreted an “Oil Mature Fairway” that extends through PEL 37.

 Pancontinental believes that PEL 37 is one of the few areas covering an oil generating “sweet spot” where oil prone source rocks are sufficiently buried to generate oil; similar to its project offshore Kenya.

 Pancontinental is exploring ponded basin floor turbidites, slope fans and channels seen under the company’s earlier Reconnaissance Licence.
 These targets are associated with a restricted graben trough interpreted to hold the rich and mature oil source rocks indentified in regional wells.

-A number of the leads exceed several hundred square kilometers in area based on current mapping, and detailed mapping will be undertaken to define the full extent of the structural and stratigraphic closures and potential oil-bearing traps.
+A number of the prospects exceed several hundred square kilometers in area based on current mapping, and detailed mapping will be undertaken to define the full extent of the structural and stratigraphic closures and potential oil-bearing traps.